Context

 Our action

-Beyond educational and nutritional support, considerable work is being undertaken in terms of developing essential psychosocial and interpersonal skills that will help our young people to become resilient adults and full members of society.
-Topics such as sexual and reproductive health education, prevention of HIV/AIDS, sexual abuse and violence, respect for self and others, citizenship, children’s rights, leadership learning and financial planning are addressed and worked on with them throughout the sessions.
+Topics such as sexual and reproductive health education, prevention of HIV/AIDS, sexual abuse and violence, respect for self and others, citizenship, children’s rights, leadership learning, and financial planning are addressed and worked on with them throughout the sessions.
 Our teams also help these young people to find vocational training or to enter higher education.

-Our ambition is also to generate behavioural change in communities through children and young people.
+Our ambition is also to generate behavioral change in communities through children and young people.
 As a result, and to ensure the sustainability of the impact, FXB Youth Clubs made up of former participants are set up.
 FXB motivates them to become involved in the programs by becoming peer educators.
 They are also encouraged to take an active role in their communities and to help others through, for example, visits to orphanages, retirement homes, hospices or centers for the disabled.